UtrechtUniversity/Workshop-IRAS/docs/preparations.md

 ### How to install R packages on **Lisa**

 On LISA many commonly used packages are pre-installed.
 [See this link](https://userinfo.surfsara.nl/systems/lisa/software/r).
-If an package isn't pre-installed, you have to do it yourself and that's on **Lisa** a little bit different than in RStudio on your workstation.
+If a package isn't pre-installed, you have to do it yourself and that's on **Lisa** a little bit different than in RStudio on your workstation.
 The package `tidyverse` is not pre-installed, so we use this package to show you how to install R packages on **Lisa**.

 At the command prompt of **Lisa** type: